ferencdv/Negotiation-Sim-Streamlit/README.md

-# NOTE: This is an adapted version from Tom Evslin Debate Team project.
+# NOTE: This is an modified version from Tom Evslin Debate Team project.
 All rights to him.
 I thank him for his generosity to share his code online and make it publicly available.
+See license.
+D. F. Dalnoki-Veress, CNS/MIIS, California, USA.

+This is Mr. Tom Evslin Readme File.

 # debate_team
 Code, samples, and a working app for creating and using a debate team of AI agents with with Agent AutoBuild.